puppetlabs/puppet-docs/source/learning/ral.markdown

 Experienced Puppet users spend most of their time in [the type reference][types].

-This page list _all_ of Puppet's built-in resource types, in extreme detail.
+This page lists _all_ of Puppet's built-in resource types, in extreme detail.
 It can be a bit overwhelming for a new user, but it has most of the info you'll need in a normal day of writing Puppet code.

 We generate a new type reference for every new version of Puppet, to help ensure that the descriptions stay accurate.